 We are recruiting new volunteers; apply today and we will place you in a school that needs you as soon as we can.

 If you are already a registered volunteer and would like to discuss the timing of your return to school, or are interested in hearing about options for virtual rather than in-person volunteering, please contact us via email or on the telephone number below.

 If you are a partner school and would like to discuss any aspect of the resumption of our services, please contact us via email or on the telephone number below.

 The safety of volunteers, children and teachers is of the utmost importance to Schoolreaders.
 If you have any concerns please don't hesitate to contact us on

-* National Curriculum Assessments: Key Stage 2, 2019 (interim), www.gov.uk, updated 13th December 2019, Department for Education
+National curriculum assessments at Key Stage 2 in England, 2019 (provisional), www.gov.uk, updated 13th December 2019, Department for Education